Also known as: Loxosceles reclusa

 Before Calling Emergency

-The patient should be taken to the emergency room for treatment.
-The bite may not appear to be serious, but it can take some time to become severe.
+Take the person to the emergency room for treatment.
+The bite may not look serious, but it can take some time to become severe.
 Treatment is important to reduce complications.
 If possible, place the spider in a secure container and bring it to the emergency room for identification.

-The National Poison Control Center (1-800-222-1222) can be called from anywhere in the United States.
-This national hotline number will let you talk to experts in poisoning, including insect bites.
+Your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.
+This hotline number will let you talk to experts in poisoning, including insect bites.
 They will give you further instructions.

 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
 It does NOT need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.